BananaAccounting/Germany/EÜRDossier/Readme.md

 # Einnahmeüberschussrechnung

-The following shall give an overview of the current status of the initial roadmap [Initial roadmap](https://github.com/RobertUlb/Germany/blob/patch-1/E%C3%9CRDossier/README_Roadmap_12_18.md "see Initial Roadmap") we defined in Lugano in december
+The following shall give an overview of the current status of the [initial roadmap](https://github.com/RobertUlb/Germany/blob/patch-1/E%C3%9CRDossier/README_Roadmap_12_18.md "see README_Roadmap_12_18.md") we defined in Lugano in december

 ## Project understanding